Introduction to the disharmony

 Healing foods

-Foods that benefit toxic heat are the foods with cold nature, similar to what is recommended for “internal fire”.
+Foods that benefit toxic heat are the foods with cold nature and are similar to the foods recommended for draining Fire.

 To unlock the rest of this article select "Yes, I want to learn!" below.